-Human Resources serves as a liaison between SORM and the full OAG HR division and the SORM Legal Services Division, and is responsible for personnel actions and leave accounting.
+Talent Management serves as a liaison between SORM and the full OAG HR division and the SORM Legal Services Division, and is responsible for personnel actions and leave accounting.
 Talent Management is also responsible for developing and managing a return-to-work program.

 Information Technology maintains RMIS, CMS and other systems and interfaces; monitors and provides data; and oversees and responds to security issues.
 The support staff conducts all agency hardware and software maintenance; monitors software licensing; maintains user access; maintains passwords; and interfaces with OAG ITS.